kristofrabay/web_scraping/README.md

 2: Collect jobs data (compensation) for US market from PayScale

 - R code to scrape all job links
-- Dataframe stored in RDS
+- Dataframe stored in RDS and in CSV (jobs.RDS, jobs.csv)

-2: Collect stock price from NASDAQ, store in dfs in different folders, automate date-saving
-- fromJSON in R
-- tbc
+- Some descriptive stats (job medians, salary distributions)